Grand Tetons sightseeing

 simple map

-At Jackson Lake junction our two roads meet and combine to head north to
+At Jackson Lake Junction the two main roads meet and combine to head north to

 Colter Bay and Yellowstone.